Since its official inception in 1947, the United States Air Force has been a force to be reckoned with.

 While it may be among the youngest of the five military branches, its power is clear.
 From flying exclusive missions to breaking sound barrier records to tracking Santa, the USAF has a fascinating background that most people don’t know about.

-If you’re curious about fun Air Forces facts — like who broke the sound barrier — then this post is for you.
+If you’re curious about fun Air Force facts — like who broke the sound barrier — then this post is for you.

 Here’s a list of nine things you probably didn’t know about the U.S. Air Force: